suffolklibraries/lgc/content/collections/events/first-light-festival-2023.md

       -
         type: text
         text: 'With plenty to do for all ages, First Light Festival is a welcoming community gathering that celebrates shared experiences under Suffolk’s midsummer sun.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'The festival will be running from 12:00-21:30 on Saturday and 10:00-16:00 on Sunday, with a dawn programme on the Sunday morning from 03:30-05:00.'
+  -
     type: heading
     attrs: